MicrosoftDocs/well-architected/well-architected/performance-efficiency/collect-performance-data.md

 - *Resource use*: Data that includes CPU, memory, disk space, I/O, and network bandwidth.

 - *Connection metrics*: Metrics that track the number of active, aborted, and failed connections.
-High failure rates could indicate network issues or could indicate that the database has reached its maximum number of connections.
+High failure rates could indicate network issues or could indicate that the database reached its maximum number of connections.

 - *Transaction rates*: The number of transactions that a database runs per second.
 A change in transaction rates can indicate performance issues.